 Baby clothing is made in three color options: blue, for boys; pink, for girls; and yellow/green for when the parents refuse to tell you the gender, so you wouldn’t buy them blue or pink.
 The color selection is very important because a wildly inaccurate conjecture has conclusively proven that giving an infant clothing of the wrong color will throw off their gender identification for life.
 I know I still rue the day when my parents made me ware purple mittens for an afternoon and thus destroyed my chance of a professional football career.

 Really though, I don’t understand why people buy baby clothes at all.
 Babies don’t know what you put them in so why make them wear regular clothes when you can dress them in Halloween costumes every day.
-A toddler can get away with having a wardrobe that consists of pirate, monkey suit and ninja turtle and no one can really say anything.

 We also browsed some baby books.
 From a literary standpoint, babies typically have terrible taste in reading material, but then again they also think the sound of jangling keys is avant-garde music.
 I believe that the careful choice of baby books is crucial for a child’s development.
 The first stories that a baby hears as it begins to piece together the concepts of language, culture and things that aren’t food will form the basis of their world view.
 Like the mythology of a primitive civilization, these original tales will shape their development from their interactions with others to their views toward themselves.
 This is why it’s vital not to start them off with movie tie-in books.
 I can only imagine what sort of twisted humans would result from getting your first exposure to fiction through an eight-page pamphlet dashed off in an afternoon to cash in on the latest comic book movie.